1. Can I check to see if I have any criminal arrests or convictions through the Division of Criminal Investigation

 5. What agency do I make payment to?

 Payment should be submitted by money order for the total amount of fees and made payable to: The Office of the Attorney General.
 CASH IS NOT ACCEPTED.
 No personal checks or credit cards are accepted.
 Please allow for ample time, as requests are processed on a first come basis.
 The address to submit payment to is Attn: ATS, 208 S. College Dr., Cheyenne, WY 82002.

 6. How long does it take?

 Wyoming criminal history record checks are generally completed within 2 weeks.
 However, depending on current monthly volume and the quality of the fingerprints submitted, it can take 5-6 weeks.

 7. What does the criminal history check consist of?

 Typically it is a check of criminal arrest and conviction records in the State of Wyoming and the Western Identification Network (WIN).
 Wyoming is a member of the Western Identification Network (WIN) which includes 7 other states: Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
 The history check includes all reported felonies, high misdemeanors and other specified misdemeanors.
-This does not include municipal ordinance violations.
 If authorized by state law, the check may include federal records maintained by the Federal Bureau of Investigation.

 8. Can I check to see if my employees have a criminal record?